 For Irene Kgasi, the centre’s manager, O’Neill’s arrival was a divine appointment:

-“Bianca is a gift from God.
+“Bianca is a gift.
 She wiped away our tears just in time.
 We, however, still need a donor and more food as we cannot expect Bianca to continue helping us.
 Whoever is interested must please contact our Board Member, Angie Molebatsi.”

 The centre is made up of a total of 46 boys and 58 girls (when they are all present) between the ages of 4-19 and also includes activities like numerical literacy and sport.